-[Dr. Watts] Once osteoporosis is diagnosed, further evaluation is warranted in order to inform treatment, disease management, and follow-up.
-One aspect of this is the stratification of patients into high fracture risk and very high fracture risk groups in the AACE Guidelines, the purpose of which is to inform the choice and duration of initial treatment.
-[Camacho 2020: p3A] Osteoporosis patients are considered high risk by default.
-The very high risk group is defined by the presence of recent fractures in the last 12 months, multiple fractures, fractures during approved therapy for osteoporosis or while on high risk medications such as glucocorticoids, very low T-scores, increased fall risk, and high fracture probability by FRAX.
+[Dr. Watts] Once osteoporosis is diagnosed, further evaluation is warranted to inform treatment, disease management, and follow-up.
+Several factors may point to a particularly high risk of fracture.
+Examples include the occurrence of recent fractures in the last 12 months, multiple fractures, fractures during approved therapy for osteoporosis or while on high risk medications such as glucocorticoids, very low T-scores, increased fall risk or a history of falls, and high FRAX-calculated fracture probability.
 [Camacho 2020: p36A]